sairaorgb/obsidianNotes/dev/devDocs/javascript/syntax and semantics.md

 -  `this` refers to the object being created.
 - Use it to define instance properties and methods.
-- methods written inside function are copied over to all the objects, but if we Use `.prototype.methodName` to define the methods the unwanted copy can be crossed.
+- methods written inside function are copied over to all the objects, but if we Use `.prototype.methodName` to define the methods the unwanted copy can be reduced.

 ``` js
 function Animal() {